siteline/swiftui-introspect/README.md

 ### Introspect on future platform versions

-By default, introspection applies per specific platform version.
-This is a sensible default for maximum predictability in regularly maintained codebases, but it's not always a good fit for e.g. library developers who may want to cover as many future platform versions as possible in order to provide the best chance for long-term future functionality of their library without regular maintenance.

-For such cases, SwiftUI Introspect offers range-based platform version predicates behind the Advanced SPI:
+By default, introspection targets specific platform versions.
+This is an intentional design decision to maintain maximum predictability in actively maintained apps.
+However library authors may prefer to cover future versions to limit their commitment to regular maintenance without breaking client apps.
+For that, SwiftUI Introspect provides range-based version predicates via the Advanced SPI:

 ```swift
 import SwiftUI